If you don’t see Klipfolio Trends options and want to get on the waitlist for our BETA metric functionality, go here.

 Your selection is automatically reflected in the preview table on the left.

 - Under Date and time, select which data points you want to use when calculating the metric value for a time period:

 - All values: Select this option if you want to include every value for a time period to create the total of values.
 For example, you may have a spreadsheet that includes all sales transactions for the month of January.
 In this case, you want to sum all values to get the total values for the month.

 - The latest values: Select this option if your data includes current value totals for specific points in time.
 In such cases, the latest value represents the metric value for a time period.
 For example, if you are tracking Twitter followers, looking at the latest values will give you the total of values for the time period.

 - The latest values for each: (Hour, Day, Week, Month, Year) Select this option if each value in your data is a summary of a time period.
 For example, with Google Analytics "sessions by day" data, the last value of the day is a summary for that day.
 Your data is collected again on the following day, beginning at zero.
 In such cases, the last value is the complete summary of the day.
 To calculate the metric value for a month, you sum the last value for each day in the month.
 When you select this option, you also select a time period from the drop-down list below it (Hour, Day, Week, Month, or Year).

 - Under Sharing, grant viewing access for the metric to All users or make the metric visible only to you.

 When you grant access to others, this includes all users in your account who have an Admin or Editor role.
 Learn more about roles here.

 - Click Save.

-The metric you just created opens in the Explore View page and displays at the top of your list of metrics on the Metrics List page.
-Now you can explore your metric and learn more about your data:
+The metric you just created opens in the Explore View and displays at the top of your list of metrics on the Metrics List page.
+Now you're ready to explore your metric and learn more about your data: